HBO’s Harry Potter Trailer Works Because It Understands the Real Magic

 HBO sometimes mistakes solemnity for depth.
 It thinks weight automatically equals meaning.
 It does not.

-Philosopher’s Stone cannot just be gray stone, trauma, and prestige lighting.
-This story needs wonder.
-It needs mischief.
-It needs sweetness.
-It needs that very specific feeling of a child realizing the world might actually have a place for him in it.
+Most of all, it needs that very specific feeling of a child realizing the world might actually have a place for him in it.

 If the series overcorrects into “seriousness,” it will miss the thing that made the early books so intoxicating in the first place.
+Darkness alone is not the trick of Harry Potter.

-It is contrast.
+The trick is contrast.

+Cupboard under the stairs versus candlelight.
+Petunia’s cruelty versus Hagrid’s warmth.
+Loneliness versus friendship.
 A boy who has been told he is nothing versus a world that says, actually, you matter.

 That is why I keep coming back to the opening and the Hagrid material.
 Because the trailer’s best instinct is that it begins with pain and then offers relief.